kanch-git/Fractal-NST/README.md

 python Fractal_Image_Generation.py

-The generated fractal images will be saved in the fractal_images directory.
+The generated fractal images will be saved in the style_images directory.

 ### Step 2: Perform Image Augmentation Using Fractal-NST